guillemalomar/data_wrapper/README.md

 ### Testing

-Some tests have been added to the 'tests' folder.
-To run them, simply type from the main project folder:
+Some tests will be added to the 'tests' folder.
+Wou will be able to run them by typing the following line from the main project folder:
 ```
 -> nosetests tests
 ```